mahoffman/css/README.md

-# css
+# Tutorials and course materials for SOC10: Introduction to Computational Social Science

-Course materials for SOC10: Introduction to Computational Social Science at Stanford
+This GitHub repository includes the tutorials and course materials for SOC10: Introduction to Computational Social Science, an introductory course to computational social science theory and methods for undergraduates.
+The tutorials contained here are also published in Bookdown format at http://www.bookdown.org/markhoff/css.
+The code is in R. Please feel free to use any of the materials here for your own work or classes.
+If you see any errors or have any questions or suggestions, email me at markhoff@stanford.edu or make a pull request here on GitHub.